sohamfcb/sohamfcb/README.md

-A #Data Science student interested in #Neural Networks 🧠
+# Data Science Student with a Passion for Neural Networks 🧠

 Welcome to my GitHub profile!
 I am a dedicated data science student with a strong enthusiasm for exploring and implementing neural networks.
 This repository is a collection of my projects, experiments, and learning resources in the exciting world of data science and machine learning.